 It doesn’t get more refreshing and delicious than this fresh watermelon juice recipe!
 This drink is easy to make and the perfect alternative to an alcoholic cocktail.

 Have you ever made fresh-squeezed watermelon juice?
 It’s a little more time-consuming than just juicing an orange or lemon, but it tastes so refreshing and it’s worth the extra steps.

 I made some Saturday morning for myself and my husband loved it.
 It’s a good alternative to a cocktail and the perfect summer drink.
 Read below on how to make some for yourself and check out our 10 best watermelon recipes.

 How To Make Fresh Watermelon Juice

 - Large bowl and pitcher

 - In a blender, blend the cubed watermelon on high speed until fully pureed and liquid.

 - Layer cheesecloth over a fine-mesh strainer and pour the pureed watermelon into the cheesecloth.
-You can also use a spoon to help push the juice through the mesh.
+You can use a spoon to help push the juice through the mesh.
 If you have a nut milk bag, that will also work for this fresh watermelon juice recipe.

-- Strain the juice into a bowl and pour into large glass pitcher.
+- Strain the juice into a bowl and pour it into a large glass pitcher.

 - Serve over ice and enjoy!